odiffey/UptimeBot/README.md

 # UptimeBot
 Uptime Robot Discord bot

+## THIS BOT NO LONGER WORKS
+Webhooks are a good replacement for this bot and as such wont be updated to fix compatibility issues.

 ## Installation
 1. Clone this repository - `git clone https://github.com/odiffey/UptimeBot.git`
 2. Enter repository directory - `cd UptimeBot`